zhullyb/monyhar/monyhar/net/docs/certificate_lifetimes.md

     Microsoft, Mozilla, Opera, and 360 have previously indicated their support for these requirements, although have not yet made announcements at the time of this post (2020-06-22).
-Other browsers, including those browsers based on Chromium, may provide additional guidance or clarification.
+Other browsers, including those browsers based on Monyhar, may provide additional guidance or clarification.